NixOS/nix.dev/source/tutorials/file-sets.md

 ```

 :::{note}
-We're using the `nixos-unstable` channel branch here, since no stable release has all the features needed for this tutorial.
+We're using the `nixos-unstable` channel branch here, because the library is part of NixOS 23.11 and up, which has not been released at the time of writing.
 :::

 Then create a `default.nix` file with the following contents: